 NATIONAL CAPPUCCINO DAY

-National Cappuccino Day is observed annually on November 8.
-A nice hot cup of cappuccino is perfect on a frosty morning, meeting with friends or just to enjoy a creamy cuppa.
+National Cappuccino Day on November 8th whips up a frothy, hot cup of cappuccino.
+It’s a perfect drink on a frosty morning, meeting with friends or just to enjoy a creamy cuppa.

 The word cappuccino comes from the Capuchin friars and is the diminutive form of cappuccio in Italian, meaning hood or something that covers the head.
 This popular coffee beverage got its name not from the hood on their habits but from the color of the hooded robes that the friars wore.
 (The Capuchin friars is an Order of friars in the Catholic Church, among the chief offshoots of the Franciscans.)